Sutton-Heating-Truck-and-Van

 In Amarillo, we deal with extremes—100° summers, hard freezes, and wind-driven dust that clogs up outdoor condenser coils faster than most people realize.
 At Sutton Heating and Air, we’ve spent years diagnosing short-cycling systems caused by cracked heat exchangers, fixing low airflow due to poorly sized ductwork in early 2000s builds, and correcting static pressure problems in older ranch homes across Puckett and Sleepy Hollow.

 Our crew knows how to handle Lennox and Trane variable-speed systems, how to balance airflow in multi-zone setups, and when it’s time to recommend a heat pump over a gas furnace based on insulation and utility rates, not sales targets.
 We carry manometers, combustion analyzers, and thermal imaging tools on every van, not just a set of gauges.
-For more insight into how we work and what sets us apart, check out our about page.
+For more insight into how we work and what sets us apart.
 Our goal has never been growth for its own sake, it’s been doing the job right.

 Frequently Asked Questions (FAQs)